Transfer Credit Evaluation

 Credit for Certifications

-Durham Tech acknowledges that students should be granted credit for courses if they have attained an industry certification exam with comparable learning outcomes.
-Completion of the industry certifications in the documents below will be a standard substitution for the courses.
+Students may be granted credit for courses if they have attained an industry certification exam with comparable learning outcomes.
+Approved course credit for the completion of industry certifications are referenced below.

-Students must present documentation in the form of a letter or certificate to the Student Information and Records office showing that they passed and were awarded the certification.
-Alternatively, students may present documentation of the awarded certificate to a Program Director, who will then inform Student Information and Records.
-All exams are Pass/Fail, so exam scores are unnecessary.
+In order to receive consideration for credit based on certification completion, students must present documentation in the form of a letter, transcript, or certificate to the Student Information and Records office showing that they passed and were awarded the certification.
+Alternatively, students may present the aforementioned documentation to a Program Director, who will then provide official copies to the Student Information and Records office.
+Once received course credits based on credentials will be posted to the official academic transcript.
+Read the Academic Credit for Professional Credentials procedure.

 Credit by Exam